 The Born Identity

 After a bit of tinkering and figuring out a musical direction he was joined by James Thomas on bass.
 In 2005 they supported another band who had an oboe player.
-She was invited to record Oboe on the song Still, and then she didn’t leave, so Karmadillo welcomed the multi-talented Kate Newell to their ranks on vocals, oboe, flute and a variety of other instruments.
+The sound of this inspired the song Still, and she was invited to record oboe on the song Still.
+She didn’t leave, so Karmadillo welcomed the multi-talented Kate Newell to their ranks on vocals, oboe, flute and a variety of other instruments.
 This period saw the launch of their self released first full album in 2006 – ‘Crunchy On The Inside’.
 The CD launch gig itself was a particular highlight.

-Eventually Kate moved down to London and with commitments to another band in the big smoke she left Karmadillo.
+Eventually Kate left to return to her Australian homeland so she left Karmadillo.
 After this we thought – how do you replace someone so loud and in your face?
 The answer was a drummer.

 Karmadillo And The Age of Enlightenment.
 Well, a full on drumkit.